- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 The Qatari government is also a strong advocate for the development of private sector services.
 Many healthcare professionals in Qatar are expats themselves, lured there by attractive salary packages and the spirit of adventure.

-Private healthcare is available either on a pay-as-needed basis, or as a service covered by local or international healthcare providers.
-Given that treatment costs can accumulate quickly, it is advised that expats have some sort of insurance.
+Private healthcare is available either on a pay-as-needed basis or as a service covered by local or international healthcare providers.
+Private systems usually allow greater flexibility and as some fees must still be paid with public medical care, many residents opt for it.

 Health insurance in Qatar

 Expats moving to Qatar should make an effort to have their sponsor/employer include private health insurance in their contract.
-This coverage, in addition to the basic health card, will ensure that all of their healthcare concerns are covered while living in the emirate.
+This coverage, in addition to the basic health card, will ensure that all their healthcare concerns are covered while living in Qatar.

-There are plenty of pharmacies available, some of which are open late into the night.
+There are plenty of pharmacies available, some of which are open 24 hours or otherwise late into the night.
 Most stock a good range of products, although it’s always a good idea to bring a small supply of any necessary medication from home until its availability in Qatar can be confirmed.

 Emergency services in Qatar